nightnoryu/kg-rag/README.md

+# KG-RAG

-# KG-RAG implementation in Go
+Simple KG-RAG implementation in Go using GraphDB and local inference via ollama.

 ## C4